 Affiliate links may be used.
 Please see our advertising disclosure for more information.

-- Citric Acid– Citric Acid can often be found in the canning section of you local grocery store.
+- Citric Acid– Citric acid is a great antimicrobial that helps kill and prevent bacteria growth (source).
+Citric Acid can often be found in the canning section of you local grocery store or you can purchase it online.

 - Lemon Essential Oil